geosolutions-it/pyfulcrum/lib/README.md

-# PyFulcrum library
+# PyFulcrum-lib package

 ## Introduction

-PyFulcrum is a python library that fetches contents from Fulcrum API (https://www.fulcrumapp.com/) and saves it to local database/storage.
+PyFulcrum-lib is a python library that fetches contents from Fulcrum API (https://www.fulcrumapp.com/) and saves it to local database/storage.
 It also exposes own API to update and retrive saved content.

 ## Requirements